 The restaurant, central to the lodge, is nicely designed, with simple tables and chairs dressed in red linens.
 Fans whir overhead, and the friendly staff can advise on food.
 Most of the dishes are international or a twist on Cambodian favourites, with snacks available all day.
 Breakfast is Continental and American, or Asian upon request.

 Set lunches and dinners change daily, depending on the fresh supplies from Koh Kong.
 Think green mango salad and fresh shrimp, eggplant piccata with tomato sauce pasta, or crepe green bean soup with coconut milk for lunch, and more substantial dishes like banana flower salad with chicken followed by chicken/beef/fish curry with rice for dinner.
 Alternatively you can go fishing by day, and catch a snapper to bring back for restaurant staff to cook up.
-There’s a small drinks list, and the coffee is excellent.
+Most dietary requirements can be catered for - just let them know in advance.
+There’s also a snack menu throughout the day, as well as a small drinks list, and the coffee is excellent.

 You’re not going to be able to reach another restaurant while you’re here, or at least not easily, so this is the only option - but with such good food, it's hardly a problem!